Home

 If you want to skewer hard vegetable like potatoes or carrots along with your venison kabobs, cook them to al-dente (not quite done) on the stove or in the oven first.
 Use your imagination when choosing vegetables for the skewers.
 The good thing about kabobs on the grill is that everyone can “have it your way”, as long as the cook has the patience for it.
 It’s a fun opportunity for the grill master to cater to the guests in a way that really doesn’t take that much more time and effort.

-Venison Kabobs One of our recent venison kabobs grill sessions went like this: “OK, who wants their veggies marinated with Italian dressing and who wants them plain?
+One of our recent venison kabobsgrill sessions went like this: “OK, who wants their veggies marinated with Italian dressing and who wants them plain?
 Who wants well done and who wants medium?”
 One of the artistic younger members of the family volunteered to skewer and grill the vegetables because the variety and freedom to “play with the food” was inviting.
 He even added green and black olives to the skewers of yellow squash, bell peppers, and mushrooms.
 We bathed the veggies in Italian dressing in a bowl, and then brushed more dressing on them as they were grilling.

 Marinating the Meat

-The strips of meat for the venison kabobs were marinated in the ingredients below for half an hour, or so.
+The strips of meat for the venison kabobs were marinated in theingredients below for half an hour, or so.
 A half cup of the marinade was kept aside for basting, so as not to contaminate it with raw meat juices.

 Always discard your marinade that has had raw meat in it.
 Don’t be tempted to brush it on while the meat is cooking.
 You can get away with it if you brush it on your venison kabobs immediately after placing them on the grill, but don’t use that contaminated brush after that!
 Just get rid of it and use uncontaminated marinade and a clean brush to add more as the meat cooks.